 Artist Statement

 I make abstract art using quilt-making materials, tools, and methods.
-I paint with solid color fabric that I cut and sew into large swoops and forms.
+I paint with solid color fabric that I improvisationally cut and sew into large swoops and forms.
 I create pointillist textures by combining small pieces of printed fabrics embedded within larger compositional forms.
+Once I have free-hand cut and sewn a composition, I use machine quilting to emphasize design elements and add dimensionality.
 A quilt, most simply defined, is three layers of cloth sewn together.
 My work explores ideas about the layered constructs of perception and meaning.
 I work in black and white to show the layered interplay of lines and shapes, figure and ground, without the distraction of color.
 I work in color because color adds its own vocabulary of emotion to perception and meaning.
-I live in the woods of western Massachusetts with long views of the Connecticut River Valley.
-My work is inspired by the colors and figures that surround me.
-Branches are a continuing fascination, both as figure and as metaphor.
-They represent choice points, pathways, alternatives, divergences.
-Much of my recent work embodies shapes and concepts of branching.